RasmusEge/ZOO-CPH-Datalayer-implementaiton/Ecommerce.md

 ## Ecommerce tracking
-Detailed below are all ecommerce events and parameters for checkout 1 - without zoo card in the basket and checkout 2 - with a  zoo card in the basket
+Detailed below are all ecommerce events and parameters for checkout 1 - without zoo-card in the basket checkout 2 - with a zoo-card in the basket

 Google documentation: [https://developers.google.com/analytics/devguides/collection/ga4/ecommerce?client_type=gtag](https://developers.google.com/analytics/devguides/collection/ga4/ecommerce?client_type=gtag)

 ## Items array
-Items array is used throughout all ecommerce events and includes all items in a purchase
+Items array is used throughout all ecommerce events and includes all items in a purchase for both chekout 1 and 2
 ````javascript
 items: [
     {